-The winter months aren’t far off, and we’re sure you don’t want to pack your bike away and hibernate for the season.
+We’re sure you don’t want to pack your bike away and hibernate for the season every time winter rolls around.
 Fortunately, there’s a whole range of lightweight, high-insulating, and high-wicking cycling clothing to keep you warm when cycling in cold weather.
 Let’s look at some essentials.

 Cycling thermals are the most crucial layer when preparing for cycling in cold weather.
 They provide a high base level of insulation before you add your other garments.
 Without them, the capacity for your other clothing to keep you warm will be severely limited.